Photos in and around Lakewood in the month of October, 2013. All photos are the property of the Lakewood Observer, Inc. ©2013

-Photos taken in and around Lakewood during June, 2013.
+Photos taken in and around Lakewood during the month of November, 2013.
+All photos are the property of the Lakewood Observer, Inc. © 2013

+Photos of house in Lakewood, Ohio decorated for Halloween.
 All photos are the property of the Lakewood Observer, Inc. ©2013

-A handful of photos from Bike for the Beck.
-All photos are property of the Lakewood Observer, Inc. ©2013

 On Thursday, Cuyahoga County Prosecutor Tim McGinty held a Press Conference to deliver a statement of what charges he will seek against Ariel Castro.
 McGinty said he will seek aggravated murder charges against Mr. Castro, citing terminated pregnancies among the women he held captive in his Seymour Avenue home.
 (David Lay/The Lakewood Observer)